 Parameter Entity/Actor Specification Physical Inspection Technologist Shall, on a daily basis, check gantry covers in tunnel and subject handling system.
-QA/QC Checks Technologist At a minimum, QA/QC procedures shall be performed each day according to vendor recommendations.
+QA/QC Checks Technologist All QA/QC procedures recommended by the manufacturer shall be performed at the frequency recommended by the manufacturer and documented.
 A table of QA/QC procedures for a subset of specific PET/CT scanners from each vendor is included in Appendix G.2.
-Daily QC procedures shall be performed prior to any subject scan.
+Daily QA procedures shall be performed prior to any subject scan.

-3.6.3.1 Ancillary Equipment
+707 3.6.3.1 Ancillary Equipment

-3.6.3.1.1 Radionuclide Calibrator

-The following guidelines are collected from ANSI standard N42.13, 2004 and IAEA Technical Report Series

-TRS-454.
-All requirements assume measurements on unit doses of FDG and that calibration sources are in the 'syringe' geometry (i.e., no bulk doses).

-The Constancy test ensures reproducibility of an activity measurement over a long period of time by measuring a long-lived source of known activity.

-The Accuracy test ensures that the activity values determined by the radionuclide calibrator are correct and traceable to national or international standards within reported uncertainties.

-The Linearity test confirms that, for an individual radionuclide, the same calibration setting can be applied to obtain the correct activity readout over the range of use for that radionuclide calibrator.
+- 708 3.6.3.1.1 Dose Calibrator - 709 The following guidelines are collected from ANSI standard N42.13, 2004 and IAEA Technical Report Series - 710 TRS-454.
+All requirements assume measurements on unit doses of FDG and that calibration sources are in - 711 the 'syringe' geometry (i.e., no bulk doses). - 712 The Constancy test ensures reproducibility of an activity measurement over a long period of time by - 713 measuring a long-lived source of known activity. - 714 The Accuracy test ensures that the activity values determined by the dose calibrator are correct and - 715 traceable to national or international standards within reported uncertainties. - 716 The Linearity test confirms that, for an individual radionuclide, the same calibration setting can be applied - 717 to obtain the correct activity readout over the range of use for that dose calibrator.

-Parameter Entity/Actor Specification Constancy Technologist Shall be evaluated daily (or after any radionuclide calibrator event) using a NIST-traceable (or equivalent) simulated F-18, Cs-137, or Co-57 radionuclide calibrator standard and confirmed that net measured activity differs by no greater than ±2.5 % from the expected value.
-Accuracy Technologist Shall be evaluated monthly (or after any radionuclide calibrator event) with a NIST-traceable (or equivalent) simulated F-18 radionuclide calibrator standard.
+Parameter Entity/Actor Specification Constancy Technologist Shall be evaluated daily (or after any dose calibrator event) using a NIST-traceable (or equivalent) simulated F-18, Cs-137, or Co-57 dose calibrator standard and confirmed that net measured activity on the F-18 setting differs by no greater than ±2.5 % from day to day.
+Accuracy Technologist Shall be evaluated monthly (or after any dose calibrator event) with a NIST-traceable (or equivalent) Cs-137, Co-57, or simulated F-18 dose calibrator standard.
 Shall confirm that net measured activities differ no greater than ±2.5% from expected value.
 The scanner calibration shall be tested using a NIST-traceable (or equivalent) simulated F-18 source object, e.g. a uniform cylinder, large enough to avoid partial volume effects or other resolution losses.
-Linearity Technologist or Radiation safety officer or Qualified Medical Physicist Shall be evaluated annually (or after any radionuclide calibrator event) using either F-18 or Tc-99m and should be within ±2.5 % of the true value over an operating range of 37-1110 MBq (1 to 30 mCi) and the true value is determined by a linear fit (to the log data) over the same operating range.
+Shall be evaluated monthly (or after any dose calibrator event) with a NIST-traceable (or equivalent) simulated F-18 dose calibrator standard.
+Shall confirm that net measured activities differ no greater than ±2.5% from expected value.
+Linearity Technologist or Radiation safety officer or Qualified Medical Physicist Shall be evaluated at least annually (or after any dose calibrator event) and should be within ±2.5 % of the true value over an operating range of 37-1110 MBq (1 to 30 mCi).
 PET Radiation Dose Dose Calibrator Shall record the radiation dose from the administered activity and accompanying information in a DICOM Radiopharmaceutical Administration Radiation Dose Structured Report.